 - The ultrasonic sensors are not clean.
-Keep your rear bumper free of mud, dirt, snow, ice and slush.
-For cleaning instructions, see Washing Your Vehicle on page 6-111. - The ultrasonic sensors are not clean.
 Keep the vehicle's rear bumper free of mud, dirt, snow, ice and slush.
-For cleaning instructions, see Washing Your Vehicle on page 6-111.
+For cleaning instructions, see Washing Your Vehicle on page 6-109. - A trailer was attached to the vehicle, or a bicycle or an object was hanging out of the trunk during the last drive cycle, the red light may illuminate in the rear display.
+Once the attached object is removed, URPA will return to normal operation.

-- A trailer was attached to the vehicle, or a bicycle or an object was hanging out of the trunk during the last drive cycle, the red light may illuminate in the rear display.
-Once the attached object is removed, URPA will return to normal operation. - The vehicle's bumper is damaged.
-Take the vehicle to your dealer/retailer to repair the system. - Other conditions may affect system performance, such as vibrations from a jackhammer or the compression of air brakes on a very large truck.
+- The vehicle's bumper is damaged.
+Take the vehicle to your dealer to repair the system. - Other conditions may affect system performance, such as vibrations from a jackhammer or the compression of air brakes on a very large truck.

-If the system is still disabled, after driving forward at least 15 mph (25 km/h), take the vehicle to your dealer/retailer.
+If the system is still disabled, after driving forward at least 15 mph (25 km/h), take the vehicle to your dealer.